John C. Woods: Biography

 Born in Wichita, Kansas, Woods joined the U.S. Navy on December 3, 1929, and went absent without leave within months.
 He was convicted at a general court martial and subsequently examined by a psychiatric board on April 23, 1930.
-He was diagnosed with "Constitutional Psychopathic Inferiority without Psychosis", was found "poor service material" and discharged.
-Before being inducted into the United States Army in August 1943, Woods was intermittently employed in construction as a laborer, and was working part-time at a feed-store in Eureka, Kansas, when he was registered for Selective Service in 1940.
+He was diagnosed with "Constitutional Psychopathic Inferiority without Psychosis", was found to be "obviously poor service material" and discharged.
+Woods was intermittently employed "in a variety of construction and farm-related jobs in Greenwood and Woodson counties during the Great Depression.
+He worked for a time for the Civilian Conservation Corps but was dishonorably discharged from that after six months [...]
+He also worked at Boeing as a tool and die maker."
+Before being inducted into the United States Army in August 1943, he was working part-time at a feed-store in Eureka, Kansas, when he was registered for Selective Service in 1940.
 He married a nurse, Hazel Chilcott, but had no children.

-Before D-Day, U.S. military executions by hanging in the European Theater of Operations occurred in Southern England only and were performed by the civilian executioner Thomas Pierrepoint with assistance by Albert Pierrepoint (his nephew) and other British personnel.
+Before D-Day, U.S. military executions by hanging in the European Theater of Operations occurred in Southern England only and were performed by the civilian executioner Thomas Pierrepoint, with assistance by Albert Pierrepoint (his nephew) and other British personnel.
 When in autumn of 1944 military executions by hanging were scheduled in France, the Army looked for a volunteer enlisted hangman and found Woods, who falsely claimed previous experience as assistant hangman in two cases in Texas and two in Oklahoma.
+He later told newspaper reporters that his career as an executioner had started when he "attended a hanging as a witness, and the hangman asked me if I wouldn't mind helping."
 There is no evidence that the U.S. Army made any attempt to verify Woods's claims—if they had checked, it would have been easy to prove that he was lying; the states of Texas and Oklahoma had both switched to electrocution during the period he claimed to be a hangman.
 The last hanging in Texas took place in August 1923 when Woods would have been twelve.
 Oklahoma did not carry out hangings during the relevant period, the last one taking place three months before Woods was born.
-There was a single hanging in 1936 under federal jurisdiction, and all other executions in Oklahoma between 1915 and 1966 were carried out by electric chair.
+There was a single hanging in 1936 under federal jurisdiction, while all other executions in Oklahoma between 1915 and 1966 were carried out by electric chair.